-- Payments are made on a reimbursement basis after Grantor receives Grantee's Account and Report on Use of Grant Funds including receipts and invoices for all expenditures and accompanying reports. - 2.
-Receipts and invoices must match the funds requested on Grantee's initial budget, unless otherwise approved in writing by the Grantor. - 3.
-Advance payments that have not been used must be returned to the Grantor within 30 days of termination of grant period.
+- 1. Payments are made on a reimbursement basis after Grantor receives Grantee's Account and Report on Use of Grant Funds including receipts and invoices for all expenditures and accompanying reports. - 2.
+Receipts and invoices must match the funds requested on Grantee's initial budget, unless otherwise approved in writing by the Grantor.